 It’s dead silent, almost uncomfortably so as I position the microphone close to my mouth, and press it against my lips as I speak.

 “We talked about a lot of things tonight.
 But this next story isn’t normal.
-I think it’s pretty screwed up actually.
+I think it’s screwed up actually.
 That’s why I need you to come with me on this one.
-Because that’s the only way it’ll work.
+It’s the only way it’ll work.

 If you’re with me, say ‘yes.’”